hoomano/mojo-perception-flutter/README.md

-# Mojo Perception Flutter API
+# [DEPRECATED] Mojo Perception Flutter API

+⚠️ Unfortunately, this repository is no longer maintained as it has been moved to internal project.
+We are sorry for the inconvenience.

 Facial Expression Recognition for your Flutter application in a few lines of code.